Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 1. Open your web browser and make a request to the app.
 The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
 Sign in using an user account in that tenant.

 ![First time Consent](ReadmeFiles/Sign-in-Consent.png)

 2. On the home page, the app lists the various claims it obtained from your [ID token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens).
 You'd notice a claim named `roles`.
 There will be one `roles` claim for each app role the signed-in use is assigned to.
 3. There also are two links provided on the home page under the **Try one of the following Azure App Role driven operations** heading.
 These links will result in an access denied error if the signed-in user is not present in the expected role.
 Sign-out and sign-in with a user account with the correct role assignment to view the contents of these pages.
 When you click on the page that fetches the signed-in user's roles and group assignments, the sample will attempt to obtain consent from you for the **User.Read** permission using [incremental consent](https://docs.microsoft.com/azure/active-directory/develop/azure-ad-endpoint-comparison#incremental-and-dynamic-consent).
 4. When a user was not added to any of the required groups (**UserReader** and/or **DirectoryViewers**), clicking on the links will result in `Access Denied` message on the page.
 Also looking into `Claims from signed-in user's token` don't have **roles** claim.
 5. Add an user to at lease one of the groups.
 You will be able to get corresponding information when clicking links on main page.
 Also you can see a **roles** claim printed as part of claims on main page.

+> You can use `AppCreationScripts/CreateUsersAndAssignRoles.ps1` and `AppCreationScripts/CleanupUsersAndAssignRoles.ps1` to create and remove 2 users correspondingly.
+The scripts also will assign roles required by the sample.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.